GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## The Docker Registry

-Since Kubernetes needs to pull Docker images to run in its containers, we'll need to push the Docker images we use in this article to some Docker registry that Google Container Engine can access. `gcr.io`, `dockerhub`, whatever -- any will work for this now, although for production use you might want to minimize traffic across boundaries as a cost-reduction effort.
+Since Kubernetes needs to pull Docker images to run in its containers, we'll need to push the Docker images we use in this article to some Docker registry that Google Container Engine can access. `gcr.io`, `dockerhub`, etc. will work for this now, although for production use you might want to minimize traffic across boundaries as a cost-reduction effort.

 Whatever you have set up, you'll need to push to the correct registry, and you'll need to use the correct registry when telling Kubernetes where to go for images.
 Unfortunately, `kubectl` doesn't have a provision for parameterizing the YAML files we're using to tell it what to do.
-We'll dealt with this annoyance by just using a script to set everything up for us:
+We'll deal with this annoyance by just using a script to set everything up for us:

 ```
 sh prep.sh registry-info
 ```

-where `registry-info` is the appropriate prefix for the `docker push` command -- e.g., I use the `dwflynn` DockerHub organization as my scratchpad, so I'll do
+where `registry-info` is the appropriate prefix for the `docker push` command.
+I use the `dwflynn` DockerHub organization as my scratchpad, so I would run:

 ```
 sh prep.sh dwflynn
 ```

-I could use Datawire's public repository under `gcr.io` with
+And I could use Datawire's public repository under `gcr.io` with:

 ```
 sh prep.sh gcr.io/datawireio